-Students enrolled in degree programs must maintain a B average (3.0) and may not receive any grade lower than a C- in any course and no two grades lower than B- to be considered making satisfactory academic progress.
-The grade of no credit (NC) counts as a grade below a C- for the purposes of determining satisfactory academic progress.
-Students in nondegree graduate programs (including license, certificate, and endorsement programs) must maintain a 3.0 GPA to be considered making satisfactory academic progress.
-Students who do not meet the standards for satisfactory academic progress will be immediately withdrawn from their program and notified of this action.
+Students enrolled in programs (degree, licensure, endorsement, certificate) must maintain a B average (3.0).
+Any student receiving a course grade lower than C-, a course grade of NC, or two course grades lower than B- will not be considered to be making satisfactory progress.
+Students who do not meet the standards for satisfactory academic progress will be immediately withdrawn from their programs and notified of this action.